waku-org/pm/draft-roadmap/create_chat_sdk_mvp.md

 - S1.
 Messaging integrates RLN-like rate limit, limiting outbound messages per epoch.
 - S2.
 Payload definitions are versioned to support future protocol updates.

+- +4.
+Nimble package manager is used to build.

 **Checklist**:
 - [ ] Specs: link to specs and/or API definition